kisungyou/filling/paper/paper.md

 # Summary

-Matrix completion problem is a thematic program to estimate unobserved, missing entries of a partially observed matrix [@li_survey_2019].
+Matrix completion problem is a thematic program to estimate missing entries of a partially observed matrix [@li_survey_2019].
 One popular example is the Netflix Prize in which preference of a movie for each user needs to be predicted given movie ratings data.
+Estimating unobserved entries of a matrix has also been called as _inpainting_ *inpainting_star* **twostar**

 # Acknowledgments